Home > Health & Wellness > Health Library > Pheochromocytoma and Paraganglioma Treatment (PDQ®): Treatment - Patient Information [NCI]

 Different types of treatments are available for patients with pheochromocytoma or paraganglioma.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment

-Patients with pheochromocytoma and paraganglioma that cause symptoms are treated with drug therapy.
+Patients with pheochromocytoma and paraganglioma that cause signs or symptoms are treated with drug therapy.

 Drug therapy begins when pheochromocytoma or paraganglioma is diagnosed.
 This may include: